This Blog is based on a lot of theories – those “proven” and those currently “en vogue”.

 BlogchainHub.Net: A source of info about all things “blockchain” – the technology that might re-democratize the Internet and/or flatten hierarchies even more – in the future.

-Object Oriented Design: A architectural approach to Designing Software.
+Object-Oriented Design: A architectural approach to Designing Software.
 Very technical stuff, but in the digital business, a lot of Techie Ideas fertile business thinking about organizations.
 Plus: There is an ever larger dependency between the structure of an organization and the architecture of a software.
 So as so often: Combining two formerly separate branches of research advances both areas immensely.

 Classic Business Strategy Frameworks

 Porter’s five forces of competition: A classic (the 1980’s) Model to model the position a company vs. it’s competitors.
 Very useful to challenge established thinking inside a company.

 McKinsey’s 7S Model: A classic (the 1980’s) Model to dissect a company in seven different parts.
 Often, simplified versions are being used for pragmatic reasons, as these are usually good enough for organizational analysis.
 A favorite version in consulting work is using just 4 dimensions: People, Organization, Processes, and Systems.

 Business Process Reengineering: A 1990’s model of re-inventing companies from the ground up.
 Processes took a central position.
 If business objectives could be tied business processes and these processes be optimized, dramatic improvements in business performance will follow.
 With business process re-engineering “process” thinking really took off, and process mapping, etc. and similar techniques are still today a dominant train of thought in any organization.